EMPOWERMENT THROUGH SOLAR ELECTRICITY

 In October 2014, Power to the People will be leading a trip to Nicaragua with volunteers to install two off-grid photovoltaic systems in La Trinidad, a rural community in the department of Boaco.
 A photovoltaic system will be installed on a small health post and one on the primary school.
 Volunteers will also get a chance to see the festival of Los Ahuizotes in Masaya and tour a sustainable coffee farm in Matagalpa.

 In November 2013, Power to the People partnered with Grid Alternatives to offer volunteers the opportunity to travel to Nicaragua to install four off-grid solar electric systems in the community of Los Calpules.
 The photovoltaic systems were installed on the community’s elementary school and health clinic, providing both buildings with reliable electric power 24 hours a day.
 For more information about this project, click here.

 SANTA ANA, NICARAGUA - SOLAR SCHOOL AND CAFETERIA

-In July 2013, Power to the People volunteers will install solar panels on an elementary school and cafeteria in the town of Santa Ana, Nicaragua.
+In August 2013, Power to the People volunteers installed solar panels on an elementary school and cafeteria in the town of Santa Ana, Nicaragua.
 Santa Ana is a small community with has approximately 50 families, located about five kilometers from the Panamerican Highway.
 The community is located inside a private, protected reserve called “Reserva Silvestre Privada Domitila” – the first private protected area in Nicaragua established in 2001 and comprises 300 hectares on land owned by Don Roberto Mejia.
 Santa Ana does not have access to conventional grid electricity because its remote location.
 Click here for more information about this project.